 The Lawson Boom

-Due to supply side policies, the Conservatives felt they had presided over an ‘economic miracle’ which meant the economy could grow faster without inflation.
-The chancellor Nigel Lawson cut interest rates and taxes and allowed an economic boom.
+Due to the new supply-side policies, the Conservatives felt they had presided over an ‘economic miracle’ which meant the economy could now grow faster without inflation.
+In the late 1980s, Nigel Lawson cut interest rates and taxes and allowed an economic boom.
 In the late 1980s, house prices rose creating a positive wealth effect.
 There was also a rise in consumer spending.
 This led to economic growth of over 5% a year.
 However, it also caused a rise in inflation to over 10%.

 See: Lawson Boom